digital-raven/daily/docs/man/daily-upcoming.1.rst

 DESCRIPTION
 ===========
-This command shows upcoming events.
-Any entries in the future which contain content under a heading titled "events" will be shown, and only the events will be shown.
+This command shows upcoming todos.
+Any entries in the future which contain content under a heading titled "todo" will be shown, and only the events will be shown.
 By default, only entries on or after "today" within the next 2 weeks will be shown, but entries can be filtered differently.